bsplku/fingerprintFCdnn/README.md

 ## main_indiv_identification.ipynb
 The main code is for identifying 10 example subjects using 15 s window tvFC patterns. \
-Hidden layers are initialized using a pretrained model.
+Hidden layers are initialized using a pretrained model to shorten a training time.

 ## modules_indiv_identification.py
 This script includes modules used in the main code.